pdarden/power_punk/power-punk-app/README.md

 3. Fill in project details including:
    - Project title and description
    - Project type (with visual icon selection)
-   - Escrow type: Agent Escrow (CDP AgentKit) or Smart Contract Escrow
+   - Escrow type: Agent Escrow (CDP AgentKit) or Individual Smart Contract Escrow
    - Location with coordinates
    - Funding goal and unit costs
    - Project timeline and deadline
-4. Deploy smart contract or create agent wallet based on escrow choice
+4. Deploy individual escrow contract or create agent wallet based on escrow choice

 ### Contributing to a Project